 }

 In a bounded generic method, T extends Number, which means that T can only be a type of Number.
 During type erasure, the compiler replaces T with Number.
-This allows the method to work with different number types like Integer or Double.
+This allows the method to work with different number types, like Integer or Double.
 After erasure, the method takes a Number as a parameter.

-3. Type Erasure in Wildcards
+3. How Type Erasure Affects Java Wildcards

 In Java generics, wildcards (?) are used to represent an unknown type.
 However, due to the type erasure, the information of the wildcard type is removed at runtime, which affects how Java will compile and enforces type safety.